Breathing Colour – the Woven Movie

 - Commission: Initiated by the designer

-The Woven Movie is made up of ten woven textiles.
+The Woven Movie is made up of nine woven textiles.
 Each depicts a colour catcher – one of the exhibition’s recurring motifs – at a different time of day.
 You can view the textiles individually or as a sequence of still frames in a woven movie.

 The textiles are made from different materials, textures and finishes, using a process of optically mixing yarns to create the desired visual effect.
 The work endeavoured to find weaving solutions that could be applied at a large industrial scale.

 By weaving in several materials, with different textures and finishes, these textiles produce a range of vibrant colours as well as a spectrum of rich and varied blacks.
 This effect was first documented in 1839 by the French chemist Michel Eugène Chevreul, who noticed that how we perceive a colour is influenced by other surrounding colours.